Outstanding Christian churches around the world

 - Basilica of San Francesco d’Assisi – Italy, Umbria.
 Pilgrimage site of global importance, built in 1253.

-- Duomo of Pisa with Leaning tower – Italy, Tuscany.
+- Pisa Cathedral with Leaning tower – Italy, Tuscany.
 Impressive monument of European medieval Romanesque architecture.
 Cathedral started in 1063, rebuilt several times, baptistry – started sometimes around 1153 and the famous leaning bell tower started in 1173-1372.

 - Milan Cathedral – Italy, Lombardy.
 One the most impressive Gothic buildings in world, built in 1386 – 1965.